-For detailed information on how the process works, please review the ICMA Rules of Procedure for Enforcement of the Code of Ethics.
+For detailed information on how the process works, please download and review the ICMA Rules of Procedure for Enforcement of the Code of Ethics.

 To file a complaint or obtain additional information about the process, contact Martha Perego, Director of Member Services and Ethics, at email@example.com or 202-962-3668.

 For the most recent fiscal year, the Committee on Professional Conduct reviewed 19 ethics complaints filed against ICMA members.
 The reviews resulted in:

 - 1 public censure and Credential revocation;